-As shown by figure above, population with major disability in Rulindo District has decreased from 4.6% to 2.9% for females and 4.9% to 3.4 % for males during a period 2012 to 2022
+As shown by figure 16 above, the population aged 5 and above with major disability in Nyanza district has decreased from 5.5% to 4.3% for females and 5.5% to 3.6% during a period 2012 to 2022.

-2.1.3.
-Children's orphan hood and survivorship of parents
+2.2.1.3.
+Children's orphanhood and survivorship of parents

-At national level, the 2022 census results show that 91.3% of children still have both parents alive; 6.0% have lost their father only; 1.9% (112,665 children) have lost their mother only and less than 1% (45,637) are double orphans, i.e. both mother and father are deceased.
-Table 15 below shows the number of children in Rulindo District by survivorship of parents and by sex..
+At national level, the 2022 census results show that 91.3% of children still have both parents alive; 6.0% have lost their father only; 1.9% (112,665 children) have lost their mother only, and less than 1% (45,637) are double orphans, i.e. both mother and father are deceased.
+Table 15 below shows the number of children in Nyanza District by survivorship of parents and by sex.
+This section provides highlights of key achievements in social support programs in Nyanza District.
+Regarding the table below on children by survivorship of parents' girls are more than boys to be affected by orphanhood according to the results of RPHC 2022 in Nyanza district.